 There is another phenomenon related to the Halo but you have to look almost straight up to see it.
 It is called a Circumzenith arc.
 It looks like an upside down rainbow but it only happens in thin Cirrus clouds when the sun is low.

-Find great images of rainbows, halos, coronas, glories, and more in our photo gallery or check NOAA's website for more.
+Find great images of rainbows, halos, coronas, glories, and more in our photo gallery and Facebook page or check NOAA’s website for more.
 See outstanding pictures of other fascinating sky optics at the Cloud Appreciation Society and Atmospheric Optics.
+If you spot something unusual, or just pretty in the sky, take a picture share it with us!